Last updated: February 3, 2024

 The walking track to the Walls Lookout is located next door to the Rigby Hill walking track, a similar walk with fantastic views, but slightly longer.

-You can find the starting point of this enjoyable walking track at the parking area located at the beginning of Pierces Pass Rd.
+You can find the starting point of this enjoyable walking track at the parking area located at the start of Pierces Pass Rd.

-Read more about the Walls Lookout walking track here.
+Read more about the Walls Lookout walking track.

 3. Mount Banks Summit Walk